-- Drafting is when you ride closely behind the cyclist in front of you so that they block the wind, allowing you to travel at the same speed as she is, with less effort. - When you are drafting behind another cyclist, you are said to be 'on their wheel.' - Because the entire paceline drafts behind the lead cyclist, each individual saves between 15% and 30% of his or her energy compared to riding alone.
+- Drafting is when you ride closely behind the cyclist in front of you so that (s)he blocks the wind, allowing you to travel at the same speed as her/him, with less effort. - When you are drafting behind another cyclist, you are said to be 'on her/his wheel.' - Because the entire paceline drafts behind the lead cyclist, each individual saves between 15% and 30% of his or her energy compared to riding alone.
 Even the cyclist in the lead gets a slight advantage over solo riding. - The group can maintain a steady pace more easily and conserve energy.